dm4ml/motion-vis/README.md

 To use the tool, visit the [Github Pages site](https://dm4ml.github.io/motion-vis).
 You'll be prompted to upload a Motion component file.
 Once uploaded, the tool will display the component's state space and allow you to interact with it.

-To get a Motion component file, you should run the CLI tool in the repository with your Motion component defined:
+To get a Motion component file, you should run the CLI tool in the repository with your Motion component:

 ```bash
 $ motion vis <filename>::<component_object>